ue22-p22/web/notebooks/32-builtin-types-nb.md

 there are a lot of fancy ways to deal with objects; this is also known as deconstructing / reconstructing

-and these are truly all over the place in modern JavScript code, so you'd better have heard of these
+and these are truly all over the place in modern JavScript code
+so you'd better have heard of these

 +++